 Employee empowerment, on an employer’s or manager’s part, is ensuring staff members feel some sense of freedom to get their work done on their terms, rather than asking for permission every step.
 In other words, it’s when employees have some autonomy.

-“For us [at our company], employee empowerment comes through engagement,” said Christy Lobst, chief parent officer and general counsel at Colugo.
+“For us [at our company], employee empowerment comes through engagement,” said Christy MacGregor, co-founder of Colugo.
 “Ensuring that employees connect with our mission is a key first step.
 Then, we give them the tools and confidence to always respond to customer questions in a way that furthers our mission.”

 Customers who have a problem don’t want to be put on hold with long wait times or bounced from agent to agent.
 They want the person they’re speaking with to address their concerns.
 Empowered employees can take care of customer issues without asking others for help.
 The quicker a customer service rep can resolve a customer issue, the happier that customer will be.

 If the rep leaves the customer on hold while they ask their superiors what to do or the customer keeps getting passed off to someone else, they will probably leave the encounter far from satisfied and take their business elsewhere.
-On the other hand, a skilled and empowered service rep could turn an angry customer into a happy one who would be glad to continue giving you their business.
+Meanwhile, a skilled and empowered service representative could turn an angry customer into a happy one who would be glad to continue giving you their business.
+[Learn more about customer service phone etiquette to help your team succeed.]

 You can do several things to empower your customer service team, some of which only cost you your time.
 Here are a few tips to get started.